Yanceyville, North Carolina: The name Yanceyville

-The identity of Yanceyville's namesake has been a matter of historical debate.
-The prevailing view is that the town is named after U.S. Congressman Bartlett Yancey, Jr., (1785–1828).
-Surviving documents had strongly suggested that it was named for Bartlett Yancey, Jr.'s older brother James Yancey (1768–1829).
-The elder Yancey was a legislator, merchant, planter, public official, and educator.
-In 1977, North Carolina historian William S. Powell wrote that the preponderance of evidence supported Bartlett Yancey, Jr., as the town's namesake.
+The identity of Yanceyville's namesake has been a subject of historical debate.
+While the prevailing view attributes the name to U.S. Congressman Bartlett Yancey (1785–1828), some evidence suggests it may honor his older brother, James Yancey (1768–1829), a legislator, merchant, planter, and educator.

+In 1977, historian William S. Powell reviewed the evidence and concluded that the town is most likely named after Bartlett Yancey.